-Landscaping is a diverse field that encompasses sub-fields such as landscape design, botany, soil science, plant care (arboriculture, etc.), carpentry (building decks, pergolas, etc.), masonry, and pest control.
-DIY'ers researching any of these fields for help with a landscaping project will encounter terms with which they may be unfamiliar.
-Yet knowing the meanings of such terms is essential if they are to achieve the best results in their DIY projects.
+Landscaping is a field that is as diverse as a landscape itself.
+It encompasses many sub-fields, including landscape design, botany, soil science, plant care (arboriculture, etc.), carpentry (building decks, pergolas, etc.), masonry, and pest control.
+Homeowners researching any of these fields for help with a landscaping project will undoubtedly encounter some unfamiliar terms, even if they're familiar with gardening and plant life.
+This practical glossary should help fill in the gaps.

-For example, if you are researching plant X to determine whether it is something you would like to grow, and you find a description that says it is a "biennial," you will get more out of the plant description if you understand what that term means.
-Understanding a plant description more completely allows you to make a more informed choice in your plant selection.
+If you are researching plant X to determine whether it is something you would like to grow, and you find a description that says it is a "biennial," you will get more out of the plant description if you understand what that term means, so you can make the right plant selection.
 Once you know what a biennial is, you may decide that it's not the right plant for you to grow in a particular spot.

 - annual plants